argentumproject/argentum-old/README.md

 > 2. Launch your miner
 >    Example: cgminer.exe -ñscrypt -o POOL.COM -u POOL.USERNAME -p POOLPASSWORD
 >    Example P2pool: cgminer.exe --scrypt -o P2POOL.COM -u ARGENTUMADDRESS -p ANYTHING

+## Conf Settings
+if you are setting up a pool or want to solo mine in SHA add the following to the conf file algo=sha256d

+If you wnat to set the daemon to scrypt, remove the algo= setting altogether or set it to algo=scrypt the default operation is scrypt.